Bapiggott/IsaacDroneControl/readme2.md

 ```bash
 python3 start_system.py --components=qgroundcontrol,image_server
 ```
 ### Access the User Interface
+1. **Start the System**
-- Once started, navigate to `http://localhost:5000` in your browser to interact with the system.
+   - Navigate to `http://localhost:5000` in your browser to interact with the system.

-- Provide Natural Language Commands
+2. **Provide Natural Language Commands**
-  - Use the interface to input commands like "survey area" or "capture images of an object."
+   - Use the interface to input commands like:
-- Analyze Mission Data
+     - "Survey area"
+     - "Capture images of an object"

+3. **Analyze Mission Data**
    - Output data is saved in mission-specific directories within the project folder.

 ---